mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 ## Bootloader environment tools are present on the device

 Verify which of the two commands to manipulate the bootloader environment are executable and available in the path.
-These are used by the `mender-client` to set the bootloader environment.
+These are used by the `rootfs-image` update module to set the bootloader environment.

-The executables which the Mender Client expects are bootloader specific.
+The executables which the rootfs-image update module expects are bootloader specific.
 By default, `GRUB` and `uboot` implementations are supported.
 Please run the commands below:

 * For GRUB: